LOST-STATS/lost-stats.github.io/Model_Estimation/fixed_effects_in_linear_regression.md

 ## Julia

 Julia provides support for estimating high-dimensional fixed effect models through the **FixedEffectModels.jl** package ([link](https://github.com/matthieugomez/FixedEffectModels.jl)).
 Similarly to **felm** (R) and **reghdfe** (Stata), the package uses the method of alternating projections to sweep out fixed effects.
-The Julia implementation is typically quite a bit faster than these other two methods, however.
-It also offers further performance gains via GPU computation for users with a working CUDA installation.
+However, the Julia implementation is typically quite a bit faster than these other two methods.
+It also offers further performance gains via GPU computation for users with a working CUDA installation (up to an order of magnitude faster for complicated problems).

 ```julia
 # If necessary, install JuliaFixedEffects.jl and some ancilliary packages for reading in the data